3a1b2c3/seeingSpace/README.md

 Source: Rendering for Data Driven Computational Imaging, Tristan Swedish

 While it is a useful model for graphics some problems are easier to understand with an integration of the model.
-Inspired by insect eyes or camera arrays the plenoptic function generalizes this idea:
+Inspired by insect eyes or camera arrays the **plenoptic function** generalizes this idea:

 <img src="https://user-images.githubusercontent.com/74843139/134789523-accc48f7-988b-472f-8fbb-2dc7524a295a.png" width=450>
 Source: Rendering for Data Driven Computational Imaging, Tristan Swedish

 The full equation is also time dependent.
-The **radiance** represents the ray strength, measuring the combined angular and spatial power densities.
+**Radiance** represents the ray strength, measuring the combined angular and spatial power densities.
 Radiance can be used to indicate how much of the power emitted by the light source that is reflected, transmitted or absorbed by a surface will be captured by a camera facing that surface from a specified angle of view.

 A **Light field** is a mathematical function of one or more variables whose range is a set of multidimensional vectors that describe the amount of light flowing in every direction through every point in space.
 The magnitude of each ray is given by the radiance and the space of all possible light rays is given by the five-dimensional plenoptic function.